Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 Every bioinformatics tool — STAR, GATK, DESeq2, Snakemake — runs from the command line.
 Before you can use any of them, you need to move around Linux confidently.
 This lesson teaches you exactly that.

-01 The mental model
+01 The mental model — the filesystem is a tree

 filesystem tree